rbhwilliams/RKXM/README.md

 # RKXM
-R functions for working with metagenome assemblies from SPAdes
+R functions for working with metagenome assemblies from SPAdes.